1whatleytay/saturn/documentation/bitmap.md

 ![image](https://github.com/YahyaElgabra/saturn/assets/114133351/7fcbe627-4461-445e-9986-069ea79327a9)

+As you can see, there is a multitude of settings to change:
+**Display Width**: pixel width of the screen.
+**Display Height**: pixel height of the screen.
+**Address**: The starting address where the pixel data is stored, normally `0x10008000 ($gp)`

+There is also the unit settings next to the width and height, and these numbers represent how many pixels make up an unit.

 Below is example code to help you play around with the display.

 The result of running the code should look like the display above.